 There are no public toilets on site; the nearest are at Toddlers Cove playground.

-There are picnic tables but no refreshment facilities on site; Toddlers Cove often has a snack van, otherwise Wincheap has shops and cafes.
+There are picnic tables but no refreshment facilities on site; Toddlers Cove often has a snack van, and there are shops and cafes on Wincheap.

-There is a walnut tree on the embankment, and another beside the river, which both have ripening nuts now.
+- There is a walnut tree on the embankment, and another beside the river.
+Both will have ripening nuts now.